Oklahoma 529 Plan And College Savings Options

 Oklahoma does conform with Federal law in regards to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

-Oklahoma does not conform with Federal law for using a 529 plan for student loans, yet.
-This may change before tax filing.
+Oklahoma does conform with Federal law for using a 529 plan for student loans.

 Non-Qualified Distributions Taxes, Penalties, Recapture

 A non-qualified withdrawal from an Oklahoma 529 is subject to recapture of prior tax deductions.